thomknoe/polyculemolecule/README.md

 > **Downloads:** The compiled build and Unity project files are hosted on Google Drive due to their size.

-**Option A — Run the macOS build (no Unity required)**
+**Option A: Run the macOS build (no Unity required)**

 1. Download and open `Polycule Molecule.app` from the Google Drive link above
 2. The embedded server starts automatically on port 3847
-3. A QR code appears on screen — scan it with your phone to connect
+3. A QR code appears on screen; scan it with your phone to connect

-**Option B — Open through Unity**
+**Option B: Open through Unity**

 Requirements:

 - Unity **6000.3.6f1** (URP)
-- TextMeshPro — import via `Window → TextMeshPro → Import TMP Essential Resources`
+- TextMeshPro, imported via `Window → TextMeshPro → Import TMP Essential Resources`
-- Phones on the same Wi-Fi as the host machine (for LAN play) — see [Phone Controllers & Networking](#phone-controllers--networking) for internet play via ngrok
+- Phones on the same Wi-Fi as the host machine (for LAN play).
+See [Phone Controllers & Networking](#phone-controllers--networking) for internet play via ngrok

 Steps:

 1. Open `Unity_Files/` in Unity Hub
 2. Open `Assets/Scenes/SampleScene`
-3. Press **Play** — everything bootstraps automatically
+3. Press **Play** and everything bootstraps automatically

 > If text renders as boxes, go to `Edit → Project Settings → TextMeshPro → Settings` and set `Assets/Fonts/unifont SDF` as the default font asset.